-The Galileo satellite navigation system programme will face important milestones during 2013.
+The Galileo satellite navigation system programme faced important milestones during 2013.
 Radio amateurs of the European Space Agency decided to participate on those achiements with some special amateur radio activities.
-All radio clubs of ESA (ESTEC, ESOC, ESRIN) will be activated during those events.
-During launches of Galileo satellites from our space port in French Guiana a station in Kourou will be active (see also the 2012 event).
+All radio clubs of ESA (ESTEC, ESOC, ESRIN) were activated during those events.
+During launches of Galileo satellites from our space port in French Guiana a station in Kourou was active (see also the 2012 event).
 In addition, all 2013 radio activities from Kourou under the Galileo programme will count for this event.
-These radio activities will be performed by ESA staff and engineers many of them directly involved into the design, development, deployment and integration of the system.
+These radio activities will be performed by ESA staff and engineers, many of them directly involved into the design, development, deployment and integration of the system.
 Activation will be done during staff's spare time!

-First Galileo autonomous position, time, velocity (PVT) fix-which took place 12 March 2013
+12 March 2013 - First Galileo autonomous position, time, velocity (PVT) fix

-Radio contacts wereconfirmed with a special Galileo QSL card through Gobal QSL or direct.
+Radio contacts were confirmed with a special Galileo QSL card through Global QSL or direct.